How to Integrate Jira and Salesforce in 6 Steps

 An integration between Jira and Salesforce can boost productivity and efficiency of teams and allow them to work on things that matter.

-Apart from Jira and Salesforce, you can use Exalate for integrating other platforms like ServiceNow, Azure DevOps, Zendesk, GitHub and more.
-It will help you experience a frictionless collaboration within your company and outside its borders.
+Apart from Jira and Salesforce, you can use Exalate to set up a Jira ServiceNow integration, for instance, or to integrate multiple other platforms like Azure DevOps, Zendesk, GitHub, and more .
+Exalate will help you experience a frictionless collaboration within your company and outside its borders.

 Subscribe to the Alpha Serve blog